 This REP intends to be a national and international reference aimed at developing a strong network in the South American region concerning the continent-ocean interface and its interactions with economic chains, natural processes and goods and services in face of changes in land uses and global climate.
 We will also contribute to ongoing efforts to minimize dissimilarities by supporting a strong program in capacity building at all levels of education and training.
 Another goal is to make accessible to society all results obtained in scientific projects and to make them understandable to all levels of education and, therefore, in a way that the resulting data can be used to drawn consistent scenarios of sustainable development of the coastal zone in the reality of the Anthropocene.

-The South America REP is representing FEC as an organiser of The International Conference on Ecohydrology, which is organized under the auspices of UNESCO IHP by the International Centre for Coastal Ecohydrology of UNESCO, & with support of the EU Erasmus-Mundus Master Course in Ecohydrology.
+The South America REP represented FEC as an organiser of The International Conference on Ecohydrology, which was organized under the auspices of UNESCO IHP by the International Centre for Coastal Ecohydrology of UNESCO, & with support of the EU Erasmus-Mundus Master Course in Ecohydrology.

 Main projects and cooperations are part of the joint activities developed by the South American Regional Engagement Partner: